POSTED ON Apr 8, 2021 8:00:00 AM / by Real Property Associates

 How Does It Protect?

 With your Seattle investment properties in an LLC, you have protection for your assets and rental income.
 Your private finances are also separated from your rental property business.
-When operating as a sole proprietor (without the protection of an LLC), income and assets remain commingled and at risk in the event of a lawsuit.

 • If a renter sues after suffering an injury, your personal finances are safe from a payout